ayrat555/ayrat555.github.io/_posts/2017-10-18-macros-are-evil.md

 ### The first approach

 "That's easy.", I thought at the time.
-"If method requests differ only in their names and input parameters I should write macro that would generate all this methods for me"
+"If method requests differ only in their names and input parameters I should write macro that would generate all of these methods for me"

 And I wrote this macro.
 Here's a simplified version:
 ```elixir